THE TRAVELING PROFESSOR

 In the course of operating a tour, The Traveling Professor may contract with third parties such as hotels, restaurants, transportation companies, guides, excursion companies, activity providers, etc. which The Traveling Professor neither owns, operates or controls.
 The Traveling Professor will not be held liable for the negligent acts or omissions of any third-party provider.

-During a tour, travelers must direct concerns or complaints to the tour manager while the tour is in progress.
+During a tour, travelers must direct concerns or complaints to the tour manager/leader while the tour is in progress.
 Travelers agree to present unresolved disputes or claims against The Traveling Professor within 60 days after the completion of a tour.
 Both parties shall first have up to 30 days the opportunity to resolve such issues without intervention by outside parties.
 After that time period, The Traveling Professor reserves the option to choose one of the following avenues to resolve any outstanding claims or disputes:

 - Binding arbitration governed by the laws of the State of Texas.
 The arbitrator(s) and not any federal, state or local court shall have the final authority to resolve any such dispute.

-- Federal, state, or local court.
+- Federal, state, or local court located in the State of Texas.

 IMAGES AND MARKETING